jan-albrecht05/Kochbuch-DB/README.md

  - ✅ container w/ different images
  - ✅ logic for switching images
  - ✅ steps
+ - ❌ error if recepies does not exist
  - ❌ show/hide edit-button
  - ❌ save-button-logik
  - ✅ share-link